Anne Edmondson, Chairwoman

 His passion is spending time outdoors away from the rat race by sharing his passion for anything outdoors with others, including his two boys.
 He has a love for adventure travel, a yearning to learn about other cultures, in both knowledge and taste.
 When he's not spending time in the mountains, you can find him outdoors, near the water, teaching kids how to swim, or engrossed in the daily news.

 Kat began her Gulf for Good journey in 2007 with the phenomenal Everest Base Camp challenge.
 She was bitten by the challenge bug and has since ran a cross country Marathon in Ethiopia, raced Tuk-Tuks around Sri Lanka and summited Kilimanjaro.
-Originally from the UK, Kat moved to Dubai in 2005 “for 6 months”.
-Fifteen years, a husband and 2 kids later she’s still loving the desert and the opportunities it brings to see the rest of the world.
+Originally from the UK, Kat moved to Dubai in 2005 “for six months”. over 15 years later, with a husband and two kids she’s still loving the desert and the opportunities it brings to see the rest of the world.

 Daniel Andrews, PR & Communications Director